vito.

 01

 Phosphor Fill only.
 Never mix with Regular, Duotone, or Thin.
-One weight across the entire product.

 02

 Ink colour by default.
 Cochineal reserved for the Seal and the Kept state.
-Never decorative.

 03